 - 5. GOAL: Coastal communities use their knowledge of changing conditions and risks to become resilient to extreme events, economic disruptions and other threats to community well-being. - a.
 ACTION: Use tools and training programs to increase the public's awareness of changing conditions and the potential hazard impacts their communities, economies and ecosystems may encounter. - i.
-DESIRED OUTCOME: Community members are aware of and understand changing conditions and hazards and the implications to their communities.

-- ii.
-DESIRED OUTCOME: Training programs improve community leaders' understanding of changing conditions in their communities and implement response and adaptation strategies. - b.
+DESIRED OUTCOME: Community leaders utilize their increased understanding of changing conditions in their communities to implement response and adaptation strategies. - b.
 ACTION: Utilize comprehensive planning and adaptive management strategies to enhance community resilience and adapt to hazards and changing environmental and socioeconomic conditions. - i.
 DESIRED OUTCOME: Communities employ adaptive management strategies and apply tools to engage diverse members of the community to improve resilience and community sustainability. - c.
 ACTION: Increase the resilience of coastal communities through diversification, growth and strengthening of coastal economic sectors. - i.
-DESIRED OUTCOME: Members of the community use information to understand how coastal economic activities and trends affect community well-being. - ii.
-DESIRED OUTCOME: Communities use tools, services and technologies to create more resilient economies. - iii.
-DESIRED OUTCOME: Leaders in coastal economic sectors become more resilient through economic diversification and stronger built, social and environmental infrastructure. - 6.
-GOAL: Water resources are sustained and protected to meet existing and emerging needs of the communities, economies and ecosystems that depend on them. - a.
+DESIRED OUTCOME: Communities use tools, services and technologies to create more resilient economies. - ii.
+DESIRED OUTCOME: Leaders in coastal economic sectors become more resilient through economic diversification and stronger built, social and environmental infrastructure.

+- 6. GOAL: Water resources are sustained and protected to meet existing and emerging needs of the communities, economies and ecosystems that depend on them. - a.
 ACTION: Collaborate with stakeholders to develop and share best management practices (BMPs) and measures to protect and manage water resources. - i.
 DESIRED OUTCOME: Communities use science, tools and technologies to protect and sustain water resources and make informed decisions.